Tutorial 5 - Task SchedulingΒΆ

 Task 5-1: Create a second sequence similar to the

-sequence to the final pipeline in place of theobject_detection
+QueryBasedSchedulersequence to the final pipeline in place of theobject_detection.

 Now it is already possible to use the query scheduling.
 You can try it out

 visible in the webinterface as before.
-However, when sending the type=detect
+However, when sending the type=detect+obj.type=human query,

 these annotators should be removed from the PPT.